cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

             * Format - Select *QCOW2*
         1. Configure the instance resources according to the [prerequisites]({{< relref "installation/prerequisites.md" >}}).
         1. Launch the instance.
         1. To verify that the Cloudify Manager is installed after the instance is created and running, go to the Cloudify Web Interface at `http://<public_ip>`.
+Use this IP address as the manager IP address for CLI and web interface connections.

     * *Docker*